sasq64/chipmachine/ARCHITECTURE.md

+SONGS

 Each song is part of exactly one _collection_.
-The collection has a root path where all songs are fetched from.
+The collection has a root path where all songs are fetched from, it's _url_.

-Any song paths received from the song database should be a `RemotePath`.
+Any song paths received from `MusicDatabase` should be a `RemotePath`.
 A RemotePath is formed as <collection_id>::<song_path>

+PRODUCTS

-A product is a demo or a game.
+A `Product` is a demo or a game.
 A Product contains a set of songs, and songs can be part of many products.

 Products and songs are similarly indexed for searching.